gunther-bachmann/6510/README.md

 The `6510-reader.rkt` is parsing a non racket text file, transforming it into racket code.
 The resulting racket code is then transformed via syntax macros into the final racket form which can then be interpreted.

-The `6510.rkt` holds all syntax transformation rules for the translation into 6510 byte/assembler code.
+* `6510.rkt` holds all syntax transformation rules for the translation into 6510 byte/assembler code.
 * `6510-utils` holds functions needed during syntax and execution phase of 6510.
 * `6510-syntax-utils` holds functions useful during syntax phase of the transformation.
 * `6510-parser` is the parser that takes the text file and produces racket 6510 dsl code.